An Efficient Randomized QLP Algorithm for Approximating the Singular Value Decomposition: Conclusion

 \section{Conclusion}

-In this paper we presented Rand-QLP, a randomized rand-revealing algorithm that approximates the full SVD of a matrix.
+In this paper we presented Rand-QLP, a randomized rank-revealing algorithm that approximates the full SVD of a matrix.
 Its computation requires only matrix-matrix multiplication and the unpivoted QR factorization and can be done almost entirely using level-3 BLAS routines.
-Therefore, Rand-QLP can be efficiently parallelized on modern computational platforms.
-We furnished error bounds on i) the approximate leading singular values, ii) the angles between approximate four fundamental subspaces and the exact ones.
-We showed through numerical tests that Rand-QLP is faster than existing algorithms for large matrices, and that it provides approximations very close to those of p-QLP and the optimal SVD.
+Rand-QLP can therefore be efficiently parallelized on modern computational platforms.
+We derived error bounds on i) the approximate leading singular values, ii) the distance between approximate four fundamental subspaces and the exact ones, and iii) the low-rank approximations.
+We showed through numerical tests on a hybrid GPU-accelerated multicore system that Rand-QLP can be substantially faster than existing algorithms, while providing approximations that are very close to those of p-QLP and the optimal SVD.